What is IRS form W-4?

 A global employment platform simplifies this by handling country-specific tax documentation and payroll compliance, so you can focus on building your team without getting lost in administrative tasks.
 With Oyster, you can start hiring globally while we handle the local compliance.

-What's the difference between a W-2 and a W-4?
+What’s the difference between a federal W-4 and a state withholding form (like a Wisconsin W-4)?

 About Oyster